smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

    #### Example
    G4 P200
 ### G28 -  Move to Origin (Home)
+   #### Usage
+   When the firmware receives this command, it quickly moves the specified axes (or all axes if none are given) to the endstops, backs away from each endstop by a short distance, and slowly bumps the endstop again to increase positional accuracy.
+This process, known as "Homing", is required to determine the position of the print carriage(s).
+Some firmware may even forbid movement away from endstops and other operations until the axes have been homed.
    #### Parameters
    This command can be used without any additional parameters.